-The Risks of Cutting Pay and Hours for Employees
+The Risks of Reducing Pay or Working Hours in Ontario for Employees

 Ontario case law considers an employee’s compensation to be a fundamental term in any employment agreement.
 This includes both pay and working hours, as hours are usually tied to an employee’s pay.